1952 World Snooker Championship: Summary

 Horace Lindrum (pictured in 1947) won the event, the first non-British player to do so.

 With the score tied at 6–6 after the first day, Lindrum won eight of the next twelve frames to lead 14–10 after the second day's play.
 This lead extended to 22–14 after the third day.
 All 12 frames were shared on day four, with each player winning six, but Lindrum still led 28–20.
 The fifth day saw featured Lindrum extend his lead to 38–22 after day five, winning ten of the twelve frames played.
 Lindrum led 44–28 at the end of the first full week of play.

 Lindrum won eight frames on the eighth day of play to lead 52–32, before winning nine frames the following day to leave him 61–35 ahead.
 With the score required for victory being 73 frames, Lindrum won 10 frames on 5 March to lead 71–37, needing just two of the remaining 37 frames for victory.
 Lindrum won the first two frames to reach a winning 73–37 position on 6 March.
 The remaining 35 dead frames were due to be played, although in the end only a total of 143 frames were played, Lindrum winning 94–49.
-Lindrum became the first player from outside the British Isles to win the World Championship, and would remain the only Australian until compatriot Neil Robertson won the event in 2010.
+Lindrum became the first player from outside Britain to win the World Championship, and would remain the only non-United Kingdom winner until the Canadian Cliff Thorburn won the event in 1980.